awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### RDS API<a name="aurora-global-database-create.api"></a>

- To create an Aurora global database with the RDS API, run the [CreateGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateGlobalCluster.html) action\.
+ To create an Aurora global database with the RDS API, run the [CreateGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateGlobalCluster.html) operation\.

 ## Adding an AWS Region to an Aurora Global Database<a name="aurora-global-database-attaching"></a>